gullabi/collectivat.github.io/blog/_posts/2021-05-31-closing-suportmutu-en.md

 ### Volunteer reach

-[Our initial call for volunteers][formulari] was made on May 12th.
+[Our initial call for volunteers][firstblogcall] was made on May 12th.
 Even though we received several volunteers for each language, due to the circumstances and the constant change in availability of the people under such circumstances, at the end we managed to recruit five volunteers: two translators from [Travinae cooperative][travinae] for Chinese, two Arabic and one Urdu speakers.

 All volunteers were given at least a one-hour-practical training on how to interact with SuportMuTuBot.
 They continued self-training and practicing in a sandbox Telegram channel until they felt comfortable with the interface and migrated to the corresponding SuportMuTu community group.
 During this time we made sure to clear their doubts regarding the functioning.
 We also updated the interface according to their comments and needs, if and when possible, to make it more user friendly.